-Typical layout of modern electronic devices consists of billions of polygons for different chemical layers.
-For each such a layer, there exist dozens of design rules (DRs), which define how the polygons may be drowning.
-Any semiconductor manufacturing process/technology contains a set of physical DRs for geometrical configuration of available layers, wiring, placement and so on.
+The design of modern electronic devices is presented inter alia by its layout.
+Typical layout consists of billions of polygons for different chemical layers.
+For each such a layer, there exist dozens of design rules (DRs), which define how the polygons must be drowning.
+An example of layout of an inverter and the corresponding DRs is shown in Fig. 22.
+Any semiconductor manufacturing process/technology contains a